 LGIM votes by proxy as, given the scale of its holdings, the manager cannot be present at all shareholder meetings to cast votes.
-LGIM votes by proxy through the Institutional Shareholder Services' (ISS) electronic voting platform.
-It should be noted that all voting decisions are made by LGIM using its individual market specific voting policies, with LGIM's own research only supplemented by ISS recommendations and research reports produced by the Institutional Voting Information Service (IVIS).
+LGIM votes by proxy through the Institutional Shareholder Services' (ISS) electronic voting platform, ProxyExchange.
+It should be noted that all voting decisions are made by LGIM using its individual market specific voting policies, with LGIM's own research only supplemented by using the voting information services of ISS, research reports produced by the Institutional Voting Information Service (IVIS) and global voting research from proxy adviser Glass Lewis.
 To ensure LGIM's proxy provider votes in accordance with their position on ESG, LGIM has put in place a custom voting policy with specific voting instructions.